exploring self-realization, sacred personhood, and full humanity

 One proclaimed to the other: “Today is my forty-second wedding anniversary.”
 I noted, however, in this declaration, there was no tone of joy; more like a cadence of achievement when one overcomes a long illness or pays off the burden of a 30-year mortgage.

-Then she said: “This past weekend, though, I didn’t know if we were going to make it through to this day”; meaning, “it was pretty rough,” if you know what I mean.
+Then she said: “This past weekend, though, I didn’t know if we were going to make it through to this day”; meaning, “it was pretty rough.”

 Most people – anybody older than 23, or maybe 16 -- know quite well what she means.
 We readily imagine this “Mary” on her wedding day, exactly 42 years ago.
 We see her negotiating with herself: “Ok, alright, maybe he isn’t my number one prince charming, but at least in my old age I won’t be alone.”